ken-foster/MemeToaster/README.md

 Most tags have more than one picture associated with them, meaning the picture you get back is semi-random.

-**Note**: If there's no pictures matching the tag supplied, a purely random picture will be chosen.

 ### Prefix Command
 Syntax:
 `toast.meme <tag> <caption>`